-Alvin coordinates projects and events for the Hiphop Archive and works closely with staff and participants at the Hiphop Archive and the W. E. B. Du Bois Institute at Harvard University.
+Alvin coordinates projects and events for the Hiphop Archive and Research Institute and works closely with staff and participants at the Hiphop Archive and Research Institute and the Hutchins Center at Harvard University.

 His undying commitment to Hiphop is evident on academic, entrepreneurial, and social levels.
 He graduated from Northeastern University with a B.S. in Music Industry.
 During his time there he hosted a morning radio show, started two businesses, and sat on an event planning board that booked concerts with major artists such as Method Man, Busta Rhymes, and Ludacris.
-Now at the Hiphop Archive, Alvin is ready to take his commitment to Hiphop to the next level.
+Now at the Hiphop Archive and Research Institute, Alvin is ready to take his commitment to Hiphop to the next level.

 After a 5-year stint in the corporate world, Chhay has refocused his energies to completing a collection of poetry, trading a paycheck for a purpose.
 He is a DJ/b-boy, was raised in the Bronx, and currently resides in South Harlem.
 He is also founder of Custom Insites, LLC, a Web Design & Development Company.

-Daylan is a researcher for the Hiphop archive, focusing on the Katrina project.
+Daylan is a researcher for the Hiphop Archive and Research Institute, focusing on the Katrina project.
 He is an aspiring academic with a day job that keeps him in Chicago.